Effective Monday, Sept. 28:

 Redlands is holding on-site classes in the fall.
 The administration is following CDC guidelines as well as those issued at the local and state levels to implement safety measures on campus.

-We are currently enrolling high school junior and seniors in concurrent classes for the Fall semester.
+We are enrolling high school junior and seniors in concurrent classes.
 Concurrent students can contact the Admissions and Advising Office or their high school advisor to discuss enrollment.
 To contact Admissions and Advising, call 405.422.1417 or email Admissions and Advising.

 Online Class Information